kion-dgl/FullStackEngineerChallenge/README.md

     * This should integrate with your API, but it's fine to use static responses for some of it
 * Document all assumptions made
 * Complete solutions aren't required, but what you do submit needs to run.

-## How to complete this challenge
-* Fork this repo in github
-* Complete the design and code as defined to the best of your abilities
-* Place notes in your code to help with clarity where appropriate.
-Make it readable enough to present to the PayPay interview team
-* Complete your work in your own github repo and send the results to us and/or present them during your interview

-## What are we looking for?
-What does this prove?
-* Assumptions you make given limited requirements
-* Technology and design choices
-* Identify areas of your strengths